 Sponsored by The Canadian Journal of Chemical Engineering

-The Award for Best Graduate Student Paper Published in The Canadian Journal of Chemical Engineering is presented for outstanding published work by a graduate student.
+The Best Graduate Student Paper Award is presented for outstanding published work by a graduate student.

 The 2023 winners of the Best Graduate Student Paper Award are:

 For the paper “Optimization of pressure-vacuum swing adsorption processes for nitrogen rejection from natural gas streams using a nitrogen selective metal organic framework,” Can.
 J. Chem.
 Eng.
 2022, 100(9), 2374 by Nicholas Stiles Wilkins, Kasturi Nagesh Pai, Arvind Rajendran.